cypress-io/github-action/README.md

 ### Parallel

-**Note:** Cypress parallelization requires [Cypress Cloud](https://on.cypress.io/dashboard-introduction) account.
+**Note:** Cypress parallelization requires a [Cypress Cloud](https://on.cypress.io/dashboard-introduction) account.

 You can spin multiple containers running in parallel using `strategy: matrix` argument.
 Just add more dummy items to the `containers: [1, 2, ...]` array to spin more free or paid containers.
-Then use `record` and `parallel` parameters to [load balance tests](https://on.cypress.io/parallelization)
+Then use `record` and `parallel` parameters to [load balance tests](https://on.cypress.io/parallelization).

 ```yml
 name: Parallel Cypress Tests